-One of London's largest flat open spaces, Clapham Common is naturally popular with joggers.
-There is plenty of room to relax in the sun, as well as three ponds, a skate park, cosy pubs, tennis courts, grass pitches and a bandstand to keep south Londoners occupied.
-The Common also hosts the annual dance music festival South West Four.Read More
+Jog around one of London's largest flat open spaces, Clapham Common or simply relax in the sun by one of the three ponds.
+Check out the skate park, cosy pubs, tennis courts, grass pitches and bandstand that keep south Londoners occupied.

 Cycle along the paths or take a stroll at Lee Valley Regional Park.
 Stretching 42km (26 miles) along the river Lee, past Queen Elizabeth Olympic Park and up to Ware in Hertfordshire, there is plenty of opportunity to spot wildlife, relax or play.
 If you're not sure where to start, try one of the regular guided tours.